savaqe21/savaqe21/README.md

 ### Hi My name is Fabian Leśniak 🙋‍♂️
 ### Junior Software Developer<br/>
-I am an 18-year-old student of a technical college majoring in information technology, who is looking for a job in the IT industry.
+I am a 19-year-old technical school graduate, majoring in information technology, who is looking for a job in the IT industry.
 I myself learned how to use individual tools and write code in various programming technologies.
 I care about gaining experience and improving my qualifications, so why shouldn't I improve myself in your company?
 * 🌍  I'm based in Gorzów Wielkopolski ➤ Poland
 * ✉️  You can contact me at [fabianlesniak@icloud.com](mailto:fabianlesniak@icloud.com)
 * 🚀  Websites that I built myself from scratch for companies (WordPress) ➤ [7Sports](https://7sports.pl) & [Razzo](https://razzo.com.pl)